subhra74/snowflake/README.md

 </div>

 <h4 id="a7">Built in graphical disk space analyzer</h4>
-<p>A friendly GUI which allows users to find out what is eating up the diskspace.
+<p>A friendly GUI which allows users to find out what is eating up diskspace.
 Any of the mounted partitions or directories can be analyzed.</p>

 <div>
   <img src="https://github.com/subhra74/snowflake-screenshots/blob/master/disk-analyzer/23.PNG" width="700">